cpham97/microsoft-graph-docs/content/walkthroughs/ruby.md

-﻿# Get started with the Microsoft Graph in an Ruby on Rails app
+﻿# Get started with the Microsoft Graph in a Ruby on Rails app

 This article describes the tasks required to get an access token from the v2 authentication endpoint and call the Microsoft Graph.
 It walks you through building the [Microsoft Graph Ruby on Rails Connect Sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) and explains the main concepts that you implement to use the Microsoft Graph.
 The article also describes how to access the Microsoft Graph by using direct REST calls.